 - Knock, “go to your place,” sit, stay, open the door and say hello to imaginary UPS guy, close the door, treat, release.

-- Knock, “go to your place,” sit, stay, open the door all the way, talking to an imaginary friend, laughing, short convo with your “friend,” close the door, treat, release.
+- Knock, “go to your place,” sit, stay, open the door all the way, talk to an imaginary friend, laugh, short convo with your “friend,” close the door, treat, release.

-- Have someone you know knock from the outside, “go to your place,” sit, stay, open the door, short convo, ask the person to come in, close door, treat, release.
+- Have someone you know knock from the outside, “Go to your place,” sit, stay, open the door, short convo, ask the person to come in, close the door, treat, release.

 For example, vary the fake conversations you have to something your dogs may have heard before.
 Slowly increase the duration between the knock on the door and the treat, release.

 I tried anything and everything to break my dog’s sit-stay in place.
 Because when I would be able to break it, I knew what triggers I needed to work on more.